Milind-Blaze/academic-kickstart/content/my_undergraduate_projects/undergraduate_projects.md

 <p align="center" style="font-size:50px">
 <b>
-Projects
+Undergraduate Projects
 </b>
 </p>

-I am broadly interested in 5G and decentralizing wireless technology.
-Owing to the former, I spent quite some time building a part of the [Indigenous 5G Testbed](https://www.ee.iitm.ac.in/5g/) at IIT Madras.
-The latter combines classical networking and wireless technology, cryptography and blockchain, game theory and in some of its incarnations, even policy.
-My work in this domain attempts to design purely technological solutions that enable the organic growth of a network from the ground up by correctly incentivised players.

-Some of my older undergraduate work can be found [here](../my_undergraduate_projects/).
+This page lists some of the projects I worked on as undergraduate at IIT Madras.
+The topics of my undergraduate exploration ranged from signal processing, deep learning and communications to applied physics.